 While the pyramids and temples often take the spotlight, Egypt also offers off-the-beaten-path experiences.
 The Siwa Oasis, located in the western desert, is a remote paradise of palm groves, salt lakes, and hot springs.
 It’s also famous for its unique Berber culture and the ancient Temple of the Oracle, visited by Alexander the Great.

-In the White Desert, wind-sculpted chalk formations create a surreal landscape that feels almost otherworldly.
+In the White Desert, which counts as Top Attractions in Egypt, wind-sculpted chalk formations create a surreal landscape that feels almost otherworldly.
 Camping under the stars here is an experience you’ll never forget.

 For history enthusiasts, less-visited sites like Dendera Temple (dedicated to Hathor) or the Temple of Abydos provide insight into the artistry and spirituality of ancient Egyptians without the crowds.